g7kse/g7kse.github.io/content/blog/52week.md

 Does Meshtastic count? if so then its a done deal.
 Otherwise my UHF LoRa APRS tracker is 100mW max.
 I've used a rockmite for a 30m CW QSO but that's nearer 300mW and hard on the ears 👂

-#### Week 40 - Which QSLing methods do you use, physical and electronic? ❌
+#### Week 40 - Which QSLing methods do you use, physical and electronic? ✅

+Physical cards, LotW and eQSL.
+Although I prefer the physical cards, despite them being well and truly out of fashion

 #### Week 41 - Write a poem on your biggest ham radio pet peeve! ❌